 Most famously, Celestun plays host at the beginning of each year to flocks of thousands of flamingos.
 Taking a boat tour to witness these majestic birds is definitely one of the top things to do in Merida, and a unique experience in Mexico that should not be missed.
 For more information on visiting, check out our full guide to Celestun.

 Swimming with the whale shark is certainly one of the most amazing things to do in Mexico, and perhaps anywhere in the world.
 You’ll swim so close to these gentle giants of the sea that you may feel like you’re practically inside of them.

 These enormous animals are actually neither whales nor sharks: they are the largest fish in the ocean.
 And, from about mid-May through July, it’s possible to swim with these beasts from Cancun, Isla Mujeres, or Isla Holbox.

 Protip: wear a wetsuit, which will let you avoid a life jacket and swim more freely with these amazing creatures.

 -Isabella of Boundless Roads

-Top things to do in Mexico City include visiting Chapultepec Park (which rivals Central Park), wandering the upscale neighborhoods of Condessa and Roma Norte, visiting the famous Zocalo public square, or exploring the National Museum of Anthropology.
-Just be careful about booking a return ticket, because you may never want to leave once you discover this incredible place….
+Your itinerary for Mexico City should include visiting Chapultepec Park (which rivals Central Park), wandering the upscale neighborhoods of Condesa and Roma Norte, visiting the famous Zocalo public square, or exploring the National Museum of Anthropology.

 Leon is a small city that tourists often overlook unless they’re looking for leather goods and shoes.
 However, for one weekend every March, the World Rally Championship descends on the city and the noise of rally cars echoes through the nearby Sierra de Lobos.